Installing Puppet Enterprise overview

 If you’re running Mac OS X agents, note that symlinks are not created until the first successful Puppet run that applies the agents’ catalogs.

-pe-openssl, do not have symlinks created.
+Binaries provided by other PE components, such as those for interacting with PE’s installed PostgreSQL server, PuppetDB, or Ruby packages do not have symlinks created.
 To include these binaries in your default

 $PATH, manually add them to your profile or run

-Agent installation instructions can be found at Installing PE Agents.
+Agent installation instructions can be found at installing PE agents.